 - Add the coffee grounds.
 (2 Tbsp per 6oz of water) to your French press.

-- Add the water, take note of your water temperature.
+- Add the water, and take note of your water temperature.
 French presses work best with hot but not boiling water (about 205 degrees Fahrenheit).

 - Steep the brew for 4 minutes.